odygrd/quill/README.md

 _In the `Quill Bounded Dropping` benchmarks, the dropping queue size is set to `262,144` bytes, which is double the default size of `131,072` bytes._

-You can find the benchmark code on the [logger_benchmarks](http://github.com/odygrd/logger_benchmarks) repository.

 ### Throughput

 Throughput is measured by calculating the maximum number of log messages the backend logging thread can write to a log